Quezler/glutenfree/mods_2.0/002_lane-balancers/README.md

 - third party belt support: submit a pull request with the **splitter texture** that is a recolor of the vanilla style splitter, and modify the data with your tier.

 Since i generate the item icons based on the splitter icons you'll find sprites of other mods embedded in here, these are their licences:
-- `kr-advanced-`, GNU LGPLv3, Krastorio 2
+- `kr-advanced-, GNU LGPLv3, Krastorio 2`
-- `kr-superior-`, GNU LGPLv3, Krastorio 2
+- `kr-superior-, GNU LGPLv3, Krastorio 2`